simsong/bulk_extractor/doc/announce_1.5.5.md

    feature files if text `identified` is part of its filename.
  * The Reports list may now be refreshed using menu option View|Reports|Refresh, allowing new feature files to become visible.
+ * Fields such as the Image File filename may now be selected and copied.

 1.5.2 Improvements over Version 1.5.0: